 Lifeguard

 If your child likes to swim, lifeguarding can be a great summer job for kids.
 They'll get to spend time outdoors at the beach or the pool.
-Also, if you have indoor pools in your area, your child can also become lifeguard during the winter months.
+Also, if you have indoor pools in your area, your child can become a lifeguard during the winter months.